 The designated area search notice states the below.

-Police officers and protective service officers (PSOs) are empowered to search a person and anything in the possession or control of the person, or a vehicle, for weapons under the Act.
+Police officers and protective services officers (PSOs) are empowered to search a person and any thing in the possession or control of the person, or a vehicle, for weapons under the provisions of the Act.

-• You may be given a “pat down” search.
+- You may be given a “pat down” search, or further search if reasonably necessary.

-It is an offence under the Act to obstruct or hinder a police officer or PSO in the exercise of a power to stop and search a person or vehicle or to fail to comply with a direction to leave the designated area.
+It is an offence under the Act to obstruct or hinder a police officer or PSO in the exercise of a power to stop and search a person or vehicle.

 Updated